Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Models

 Table \ref{tab:Gibbs sampler} presents the details on the \textit{Gibbs Sampler} while Appendix \ref{sec:appendixB} reports the derivations of the full conditional posterior distributions.
-In Step 1) I sample the mixing variables $\{v_{t}\}_{t=1}^T$ from the full conditional posterior distribution $p(v_{t}|\boldsymbol{\Theta}, \boldsymbol{\lambda}, \boldsymbol{h})$ which is a \ \textit{Truncated Normal} distribution.
+In Step 1) I sample the mixing variables $\{v_{t}\}_{t=1}^T$ from the full conditional posterior distribution $p(v_{t}|\boldsymbol{\Theta}, \boldsymbol{\lambda}, \boldsymbol{h}, \boldsymbol{y})$ which is a \ \textit{Truncated Normal} distribution.
 Steps 2) 3) 4) 5) 6) are pretty standard: I draw the regression coefficients $\boldsymbol{\pi}$ in the observation equation (\ref{unimdl}) and the autoregressive coefficients and the variances in the two state equations (\ref{logv}) (\ref{lambdat}) from their respective full conditional posterior distributions.
 In Step 7) and Step 9) I draw the initial states for the volatility $h_0$ and the shape parameter $\lambda_0$, while in Steps 8) and 10) I draw the entire history for the volatilities and the shape parameters.
-Since it is not feasible to directly sample from the full conditional distributions of the volatilities $p(h_{1}, \ldots, h_{T}| \boldsymbol{\Theta},\boldsymbol{v}, \boldsymbol{\lambda})$ and the shape parameters $p(\lambda_{i1}, \ldots, \lambda_{iT}| \boldsymbol{\Theta}, \boldsymbol{v}, \boldsymbol{h}) $ I rely on the particle filter to approximate these distributions.
-I also considered a version of the algorithm in which I use independence Metropolis Hastings steps to draw both the volatilities and the shape parameters but I experienced that the algorithm based on the particle filter has smaller mixing times.\footnote{In the particle steps, in order to alleviate path degeneracy, I exploit the \textit{Ancestor Sampling} procedure developed in \citet{lindsten2014particle} which enables fast mixing even when using seemingly few particles. \citet{lindsten2014particle} study the properties of the sampler and provide the formal proof for the convergence of the algorithm.} In the particle approximation, I use the transition equations (\ref{logv}) and (\ref{lambdat}) as importance densities and compute the weights accordingly.
+Since it is not feasible to directly sample from the full conditional distributions of the volatilities $p(h_{1}, \ldots, h_{T}| \boldsymbol{\Theta},\boldsymbol{v}, \boldsymbol{\lambda}, \boldsymbol{y})$ and the shape parameters $p(\lambda_{i1}, \ldots, \lambda_{iT}| \boldsymbol{\Theta}, \boldsymbol{v}, \boldsymbol{h}, \boldsymbol{y}) $ I rely on the particle filter to approximate these distributions.
+In alternative to the particle step, to draw both the log-volatilities and the shape parameters it is possible to consider an independence Metropolis Hastings step but I experienced that the algorithm based on the particle filter has smaller mixing times.\footnote{In the particle steps, in order to alleviate path degeneracy, I exploit the \textit{Ancestor Sampling} procedure developed in \citet{lindsten2014particle} which enables fast mixing even when using seemingly few particles. \citet{lindsten2014particle} study the properties of the sampler and provide the formal proof for the convergence of the algorithm.} In the particle approximation, I use the transition equations (\ref{logv}) and (\ref{lambdat}) as importance densities and compute the weights accordingly.
 The details on the particle steps used to approximate the full conditional posterior distribution of the volatilities and the shape parameters can be find in Table \ref{tab:part} in the Appendix \ref{APSTEP}.
 As well, in the Appendix \ref{APSTEP}, I report the details on the steps of the alternative algorithm which relies on the independence Metropolis Hastings steps to draw the volatilities and the shape parameters.